joshmedeski/aw/README.md

 Alacritty and wallpaper themes

+⚠️ This is very early ALPHA development, feel free to create GitHub issues or star it to track new releases.

 Instructions for setting up and using coming soon.
 Message me on twitter, [@joshmedeski](https://twitter.com/joshmedeski) if you want to give feedback or help with the project.

 # TODO